 As a student you have a schedule that is completely flexible and large blocks of time between classes and on breaks to start a business.
-Campuses have tons of resources you can harness as well, what does it take to become a successful entrepreneur so there really has never been a better time than now.
+Campuses have tons of resources you can harness as well, business successful entrepreneurs so there really has never been a better time than now.

 5. If I am running a business my grades will fall.

 Running a business takes organization and discipline.
 If you are organized and disciplined in one area of your life it will probably pass over to the other areas of your life as well.
 Many student entrepreneurs I know actually report their grades increasing once they started a business.